nando123631/solana-/README.md

-# solana-
+# solana Practice
-learning solana development
+Learning how to build smart contracts on Solana